Azure/FTALive-Sessions/content/aks/aks-networking.md

-# Azure Kubernetes Networking
+# Azure Kubernetes Services Networking

 ## Overview
 In this session you will learn about Azure Kubernetes Services networking and the core concepts that provide networking to the application in AKS.
-Additionally you will also learn about service mesh and its capabilities.
+Additionally, you will also learn about service mesh and its capabilities.

 ## Agenda
-- Overview of AKS networking models, IP address planning and its limiations.
+- Overview of AKS networking models, IP address planning and its limitations.
 - AKS Private cluster and Egress control.
 - Overview of services in Kubernetes and Ingress controllers.
 - Overview about different network policies and control traffic between pods.